Medical masks are required at Dartmouth Hitchcock Medical Center and Dartmouth Hitchcock Clinics

 Due to high levels of community transmission and record high cases of COVID-19 in New Hampshire and Vermont, anyone entering a Dartmouth Hitchcock Medical Center and Clinics must wear a medical-grade mask.

 The Centers for Disease Control and Prevention (CDC) recommends that fully vaccinated people wear a mask indoors in public if they are in an area of substantial or high transmission.

-It is important to note that these recommendations apply only to non-health care settings, with no changes at the present time to the CDC’s recommendations for health care settings.
-The CDC continues to recommend universal source control measures in healthcare settings, regardless of vaccination.
-In addition, masks are still recommended when traveling by plane, train, or bus, regardless of vaccination.
+The CDC continues to recommend universal source control measures in health care settings, regardless of vaccination.
+In addition, masks are still required when traveling by plane, train, or bus, regardless of vaccination.

-Dartmouth-Hitchcock will continue to require mask use inside all facilities, without regard to vaccination status.
-Our policy will continue to apply to all D-H staff, patients, visitors, and any others entering our facilities.
+We continue to require mask use inside all facilities, without regard to vaccination status.
+Our policy will continue to apply to all staff, patients, visitors, and any others entering our facilities.

 How to put on a mask